COGS108/Projects/README.md

 - [ ] Be sure text included throughout to guide reader
 - [ ] Check to make sure all text and images are visible
 - [ ] Names included
-- [ ] Renamed file : `FinalProject_groupXXX.ipynb`, where 'XXX' is replaced by your group's group number
+- [ ] Renamed file : `FinalProject_groupXXX-Fa22.ipynb`, where 'XXX' is replaced by your group's group number

 ### After the course is done:
 - If you checked YES to make project public: the final project notebook (and only that!) will be placed in a repo with the rest of this quarters public reports.
 This helps future students by providing examples!